IUS-CS/c346-fa23-project-team-rocket/README.md

 ## Usage

-This command should build and run the jar
+This command should build and run the jar:
-*./gradlew build && java -jar build/libs/animal-simulation-project-prototype.jar *
+'''./gradlew build && java -jar build/libs/animal-simulation-project-prototype.jar'''

 ## License